 Are Bees Endangered?

-Our world is home to over 20,000 bee species, and due to a range of different factors, some species we now considered endangered.
-Globally, 16 bee species are vulnerable, 18 are endangered, and nine are critically endangered, however, if things don’t change, more and more bee species will end up on the endangered list.
+Our world is home to over 20,000 bee species, and due to a range of different factors, some species are now considered endangered.
+Globally, 156 bee species are vulnerable, 20 are endangered, and 11 are critically endangered; however, if things don’t change, more and more bee species will end up on the endangered list.

-In Europe, 9.2% Of All Bee Species Are Endangered (IUCN)
+In Europe, 100 Bee Species Are Threatened (IUCN)

-During the Pandemic, a Dramatic Decrease in Bee Population Was Observed in New Zealand (Newshub)
+During the Pandemic, a Dramatic Decrease in the bee population was observed in New Zealand (Newshub)

 The pandemic was a hard time for us all, and I know I struggled being locked up inside with very little human contact.
 But how did the bees in New Zealand hold up?